Thomas Pennant: Family background

 The Pennants were a family of Welsh gentry from the parish of Whitford, Flintshire, who had built up a modest estate at Bychton by the seventeenth century.
 In 1724 Thomas' father, David Pennant, inherited the neighbouring Downing estate from a cousin, considerably augmenting the family's fortune.
 Downing Hall, where Thomas was born in the 'yellow room', became the main Pennant residence.
-This house had been built in 1600 and the front and main entrance were set back between two forward facing wings.
-By the time the Pennants moved there it was in a state of disrepair and many alterations were set in hand.
-It had a number of fine rooms including a well-stocked library and a smoking room "most antiquely furnished with ancient carvings, and the horns of all the European beasts of chase".
-The grounds were also very overgrown and much effort was put into their improvement and the creation of paths, vistas and pleasure gardens.
+This house had been built in 1600 and the front and main entrance were set back between two forward-facing wings.
+By the time the Pennants moved there, it was in a state of disrepair and many alterations were set in hand.
+It had many fine rooms including a well-stocked library and a smoking room "most antiquely furnished with ancient carvings, and the horns of all the European beasts of chase".
+The grounds were also very overgrown and much effort was put into their improvement and the creation of paths, vistas, and pleasure gardens.

 Pennant received his early education at Wrexham Grammar School, before moving to Thomas Croft's school in Fulham in 1740.
 At the age of twelve, Pennant later recalled, he had been inspired with a passion for natural history through being presented with Francis Willughby's Ornithology.
 In 1744 he entered Queen's College, Oxford, later moving to Oriel College.
 Like many students from a wealthy background, he left Oxford without taking a degree, although in 1771 his work as a zoologist was recognised with an honorary degree.

 Pennant married Elizabeth Falconer, the daughter of Lieutenant James Falconer of the Royal Navy, in 1759 and they had a son, David Pennant, born in 1763.
-Pennant's wife died the following year and fourteen years later he married Ann Mostyn, daughter of Sir Thomas Mostyn, 4th Baronet of Mostyn, Flintshire.
+Pennant's wife died the following year and fourteen years later he married Ann Mostyn of Mostyn Hall, daughter of Sir Thomas Mostyn, 4th Baronet of Mostyn, Flintshire.